Lab: Username enumeration via subtly different responses

 1. With Burp running, submit an invalid username and password.
 Highlight the username parameter in the POST /login request and send it to Burp Intruder.

-2. On the Payloads tab, notice that the username parameter is automatically marked as a payload position.
-Make sure that the Simple list payload type is selected and add the list of candidate usernames.
+3. In the Payloads side panel, make sure that the Simple list payload type is selected and add the list of candidate usernames.

-3. On the Settings tab, under Grep - Extract, click Add.
+4. Click on the Settings tab to open the Settings side panel.
+Under Grep - Extract, click Add.
 In the dialog that appears, scroll down through the response until you find the error message Invalid username or password..
 Use the mouse to highlight the text content of the message.
 The other settings will be automatically adjusted.
 Click OK and then start the attack.

-6. Close the attack and go back to the Positions tab.
+7. Close the results window and go back to the Intruder tab.
 Insert the username you just identified and add a payload position to the password parameter:

 username=identified-user&password=§invalid-password§

-7. On the Payloads tab, clear the list of usernames and replace it with the list of passwords.
+8. In the Payloads side panel, clear the list of usernames and replace it with the list of passwords.
 Start the attack.

 Note